StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 # Hive catalog

-A Hive catalog is a kind of external catalog that enables you to query data from Apache Hive™ without ingestion.
-Also, you can directly transform and load data from Hive by using [INSERT INTO](../../sql-reference/sql-statements/data-manipulation/insert.md) based on Hive catalogs.
+A Hive catalog is a kind of external catalog that is supported by StarRocks from v2.4 onwards.
+Within Hive catalogs, you can:

-StarRocks supports Hive catalogs from v2.4 onwards, and from v3.1 onwards StarRocks supports accessing views that are created on tables within Hive catalogs.
+- Directly query data stored in Hive without the need to manually create tables.
+- Use [INSERT INTO](../../sql-reference/sql-statements/data-manipulation/insert.md) or asynchronous materialized views (which are supported from v2.5 onwards) to process data stored in Hive and load the data into StarRocks.
+- Perform operations on StarRocks to create or drop Hive databases and tables, or sink data from StarRocks tables to Parquet-formatted Hive tables by using [INSERT INTO](../../sql-reference/sql-statements/data-manipulation/insert.md) (this feature is supported from v3.2 onwards).

 To ensure successful SQL workloads on your Hive cluster, your StarRocks cluster needs to integrate with two important components: